davidfield/analytics/analytics/README.txt

 https://spring.io/projects/spring-boot

 To run in IDE:
-Run the com.bigpanda.analytics.EventAnalyticsApplication main method as 'Spring Boot App'.
+Run the com.bigpanda.analytics.EventAnalyticsApplication main method as 'Spring Boot App' or Java Application'.

 The name and path of the event generator are both defined in the file application.properties.
 Edit these as required.